 by Alona C. Mercado

-The contents of this article are not intended as legal advice and are for information purposes only.
-Should you require legal advice on a specific issue relating to the contents of this article, please seek the services of a legal professional.
+The content of this article is not intended as legal advice, but is for information purposes only.
+Should you require legal advice on a specific issue relating to the content of this article, please seek the services of a legal professional.

-Atty Alona C. Mercado is a partner with the law firm of MERCADO TRINH LAW LLP.
+Atty.
+Alona C. Mercado is a partner at Mercado Trinh Law LLP.
 She was called to the Manitoba Bar in 1999.
 Her preferred areas of practice include wills and estates, real estate, business law and immigration law.
-Alona can be reached at (204) 594-3436 or firstname.lastname@example.org.
-Website: www.mercadotrinhlaw.com
+She can be reached at email@example.com or (204) 594-3436.
+Website: www.mercadotrinhlaw.com.

 More Articles ...